shajra/haskell-hls-nix/doc/nix.md

     1 directory, 1 file

-It's common to configure these "result" symlinks as ignored in source control tools (for instance, within a Git `.gitignore` file).
+It's common to configure these "result" symlinks as ignored in source control tools (for instance, for Git within a `.gitignore` file).

 `nix build` has a `--no-link` switch in case you want to build packages without creating "result" symlinks.
 To get the paths where your packages are located, you can use `nix path-info` after a successful build: